 1950′s Mens Walking Hat

-The hat that was more common in europe than in the USA was the tweed walking cap.
+The hat that was more common in Europe than in the USA was the tweed walking cap.
 Many colorful patterns of Harris tweed made this a cool weather hat.
-It increased in popularity through the 1960′s.
+It increased in popularity through to the 1960′s.